miguel-2099/To-Do-List/README.md

 # Overview

-This program is designed as a To-do list.
+This program is designed as a To-do list 📝.
 It includes adding, removing, and marking tasks as completed.

 Colors: